apache/nuttx/configs/sim/README.txt

 README
 ^^^^^^

-ostest
+mount

-  The "standard" NuttX examples/ostest configuration.
+  Configures to use examples/mount.
 This configuration may be selected as follows:

     cd <nuttx-directory>/tools
-    ./Configure.sh sim/ostest
+    ./Configure.sh sim/mount

 nettest